cozy/cozy-docs/src/documents/hack/getting-started/architecture-overview.html.md

 * the persistence layer

 ## The Proxy ([Github repository](https://github.com/mycozycloud/cozy-proxy/))
 The proxy main job is handling the authentification and authorization to the Cozy.
-This is the application that manage registration, login, logout and password reset.
+It is the application that manage registration, login, logout and password reset.

-It also handles all the routing of Cozy (to send a request to the right application).
+It also handles all the routing of Cozy (to send the right request to the right application).

 ## The pPaaS ([Github repository](https://github.com/mycozycloud/cozy-controller/))
 pPaaS stands for "personal Platform as a Service".